The Clear Edge

 • Setup time: 10 hours

-• Maintenance: 2 hours weekly
+• Maintenance: 2 hours weekly (about 8 hours monthly)

-Total cost:
+Total effective monthly cost:

-= $3,800 effective monthly cost
+• Total: $3,800 effective monthly cost

-At $25K monthly revenue: This is 15% of revenue.
+• At $25K monthly revenue: this is 15% of revenue.
 Too high.
 Wait.

-At $75K monthly revenue: This is 5% of revenue.
+• At $75K monthly revenue: this is 5% of revenue.
 Reasonable if it creates clear value.

 Indira waited until $55K to add her first paid automation tool.
-Below $55K, the math didn’t work.
-Above $55K, it created a clear ROI.

 Indira runs a consulting practice.
 Month 1, she launched at $18K monthly with 6 clients.